ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle&Pricing_rules.md

 ### 4.2 Product Role Logic
 Role	Business Characteristics
 - Key Products:	High sales volume and stable performance (core revenue and traffic drivers).
-- Potential Products:	Products showing positive growth signals with opportunities for scaling (marketing seeds).
+- Potential Products:	Products showing positive growth signals with opportunities for scaling.
 - Other Products

 Product roles are used to prioritize pricing, inventory and marketing actions.